 Read More »Township Council Extends Farmland Leases

 Two leases with township farmers were extended Feb.
 24 by the Township Council.
 The council voted to approve the second of two one-year extensions to Albert Puchalek for Catalpa Farm on Old Vliet Road.
 The farmland consists of 50 acres, with a fee of $51.25 per acre, or $2,562.50 for the year.
-The council and Puchalek originally entered into a …
+Don’t Miss Out!
+No other media outlet covering …

 Read More »Updated: Final Proposed Township Budget To Carry ‘Lowest Tax Hike’ In Several Years